SebastianOpriel/mds-wiki/Home.md

 ### Fourth Step (Registration in the Catalog).
 Register your connector in the MDS Catalog. <br>

+### Fifth Step (Offering/Consuming data).
 Congratulations!
-Now you can offer or consume mobility data via MDS.
+Now you can offer and/or consume mobility data via MDS.